n2waf/Scrape-GettyImages-Using-Selenium/readme.md

 # Scrape Images From GETTYIMAGES.COM

+## introduction

+Thanks to the developer of this awesome tool for uploading photos from gettyImages.com.
+I added my own touch to the tool to help me collect data sets for the graduation project. i add to this project :
+* you can download a lot of images, just but they name to 'names.txt'
+* you don't need to but URL for every person
+* directory for all images, and it's classified with names

 ## About The Project

 The goal of this project is to scrape images from GettyImages.com and use them for classification purposes.
 The images are not in full resolution since to do that one would need an account.
 However, for my little project I do not need high-quality images and as such, I will download the photos that are presented once a query has been submitted.